 - Cardigan Welsh Corgis

 Generally, Merle gene is only confined to domestic canine breeds.
 Which means you would find the coat only on a dog of domestic breed.

-Merle Great Dane dogs are huge and mesmerising owing to their peculiar appearance.
+Merle dogs are huge and mesmerizing owing to their peculiar appearance.
 Usually, a Merle Great Dane puppy holds a white muzzle.
 Tip of tail, chest, and toes also appear black or white for Merle Great Dane dogs.

-A darker coat color which is usually grey with grey splotches is regarded as a recognised coat color pattern for a Merle Great Dane dog.
+A darker coat color which is usually grey with grey splotches is a recognized coat color pattern for a Merle Dane.

-Besides, the shades of grey, blue, and a combination of white or black base coat colour separated with black patches is also recurrent in Merle Great Danes.
+Besides, the shades of grey, blue, and a combination of white or black base coat color separated with black patches is also recurrent in Merles.

-How to differentiate a Great Dane Merle from a Harlequin Great Dane?
+How to differentiate a Merle from a Harlequin Great Dane?

 Merle Great Dane puppies are seldom mixed with Harlequin Great Danes.
-The principal contrasting point between Great Dane Merle dog and Harlequin Great Dane dog is the base coat color difference.
+The principal contrasting point between Merle dog and Harlequin dog is the base coat color difference.

-- Merle Great Dane puppies possess grey coat color whilst Harlequin Great Dane’ coat colour is white.
+- Merle puppies possess grey coat color whilst Harlequin Great Dane’ coat color is white.
 The shade of grey could be lighter or darker.

-- The spots on the body of Harlequin Great Dane are black in color as compared to typical grey coloured splotches on the coat of a Merle Great Dane dog.
+- The spots on the body of Harlequin Great Dane are black in color as compared to typical grey colored splotches on the coat of a Merle dog.

 - The abundance of dabbles and pattern on coat also differ for Merle and Harlequin Great Danes.

-Merle Great Danes can be registered with the A.K.C. and G.D.C.A. as purebred Great Dane dogs.
 The Merle Great Dane puppies occur in a variety of coat colors and patterns.
-On some occasions the difference is so contrasting that finding another Merle Great Dane dog bearing similar coat pattern as yours would be unlikely.
+On some occasions the difference is so contrasting that the chances to find another dog bearing similar coat pattern as yours would be unlikely.

 There are varied kinds of Merle Great Danes depending upon the color of spots on the coat the canine is wearing.

-Merle Great Danes are not less beautiful and awe inspiring as any other Great Dane colours and patterns would be.
-Breeding of any coloured Great Dane that was hitherto color crossed can produce a variety of Great Dane colors in Merle coat.
+Great Danes Merle pattern is as beautiful and awe inspiring as any other Great Dane colors and patterns would be.
+Breeding of any coat color Great Dane that was hitherto color crossed can produce a variety of Great Dane colors in Merle coat.
 Some of which are explained below:

 Blue Merle Great Danes